microsoft/CameraTraps/api/batch_processing/integration/remote_desktop.md

 ![screenshot of the Connect popup where you can download the RDP file](images/vm_6_connect_popup.png)

 You will then need the "Microsoft Remote Desktop" application on your local computer to access the VM (available for free from Microsoft Store [here](https://www.microsoft.com/en-us/p/microsoft-remote-desktop/9wzdncrfj3ps?activetab=pivot:overviewtab) and the Mac App Store [here](https://apps.apple.com/us/app/microsoft-remote-desktop/id714464092)).

 Once installed, double clicking on the RDP file should get the application started, from which you can operate the VM.

+In the Windows Security window, select "More choices" and then "Use a different account".
+Enter the admin username and password you created above, and then click OK.

+You may receive a certificate warning during the sign-in process.
+Click "Yes" or "Continue" to create the connection.

 ### Side step: make the IP address of the VM static